orstavik/JoiEvents/docs/1c_event_propagation/11_Problem_async_sync_propagation.md

-# Problem: Async vs sync event propagation
+# WhatIs: Async event propagation

-When the browser dispatches native events, it will queue the event listeners in the event loop.
-Or.
-It will queue them in what would conceptually be *the top-most prioritized* macrotask queue in the event loop, but still a queue that would have lower priority than the microtask queue.
+When browsers dispatch native events such as `click`, they will queue the event listeners in *the top-most prioritized* macrotask queue in the event loop (or some other queue that functions to this effect).
+This queue has a **lower priority than the microtask queue**.

-When a script dispatches an event to a target, these events are run synchronously.
-The browser simply loops through each task.
-But.
-The browser will handle and catch any errors that occur during each event listener callback, and will ensure that errors in an early event listener will not block the running of later event listeners.
+When script dispatches an event, their event listeners are executed synchronously: the browser simply loops through each task.
+This loop catches errors, as described in earlier, but this loop has still a **higher priority than the microtask queue**.
 Examples of triggering event listeners triggered via scripts:
  * `el.click()`,
  * `dispatchEvent(new MouseEvent("click", {bubbles: true}))`, and
  * `dispatchEvent(new CustomEvent("my-event"))`.

+Browsers *also* do dispatch some events such as `error` *synchronously*.

 ## Demo: Sync vs async `click` propagation